zadeviggers/bad-apple-minecraft-bookshelves/README.md

 > If you just want the datapack, go to the _releases_ tab.

+> Note - I'm currently doing some work on this, so the output is currently so large it's not possible to load the world.
+Until then, I suggest you use the old pre-generated datapack.

 Make sure that the bad apple video is in the root folder (you have to download it yourself) and is named `bad-apple-original.mp4`.

 Install `opencv-python`: